I'm fairly inexperienced with the ins and outs of SELinux, so this was novel to me:

 Running sudo restorecon -rv . from my restored home directory got things working again (and showed some helpful output about the changing contexts).

-So, the real take-away (which is obvious for anyone who's more used to SELinux than me), is to check /var/log/audit/audit.log when debugging ssh key issues.
+So, the real take-away (which is obvious for anyone who's more used to SELinux than me), is to if your ssh keys aren't being recognized, be sure to check /var/log/audit/audit.log as well.

 Most of what I learned about this is from this blog post.